satnaing/astro-paper/README.md

 ## 👨🏻‍💻 Running Locally

-The easiest way to run this project locally is to run the following command in your desired directory.
+You can start using this project locally by running the following command in your desired directory:

 ```bash
 # npm 6.x